-Plait bread is a type of braided bread (plait, meaning to braid or interweave) and is the most popular and frequently consumed bread in Guyanese cuisine.
-It can be eaten for breakfast with various spreads, dipped in tea, toasted with butter, and completes a wonderful pepperpot meal on Christmas morning.
-Many might compare this bread to challah bread because it looks similar in appearance, but the main difference is plait bread does not contain any eggs.
+Plait bread is a type of braided bread (plait, meaning to braid or interweave) and is the most popular bread in Guyanese cuisine.
+It is enjoyed for breakfast with various spreads, dipped in tea, toasted on a tawa with butter, and completes a wonderful pepperpot meal on Christmas morning.
+Many might compare this bread to challah bread because it looks similar in appearance, but the main difference is plait bread does not usually contain any eggs.

-This was the bread I grew up eating instead of grocery store-bought bread (which I have no qualms about, by the way), so naturally after moving away from home and not having access to Little Guyana Bake Shop or Sybil's Bakery in Queens, I had to figure out a way to bake this on my own.
+This was the bread I grew up eating instead of grocery store shelf bread, so naturally after moving away from home and not having access to Little Guyana Bake Shop or Sybil's Bakery in Queens, I had to figure out a way to bake this on my own.
 This recipe has been quite a while in the making and I am sure I'll continue to learn new methods and techniques over the years which I promise to share with you.

 - Guyanese plait bread has no eggs in it but may be used for flavor and to aid in rising

 - It is a simple white bread recipe; the making of it consists more of technique

 - Salt works against yeast; too much won't allow the bread to rise properly

 - Powdered milk is a good substitute instead of liquid milk to add moisture to the bread